-Even Paleo and gluten-free breads can spike your blood sugar and lead to a massive energy crash.
+Did you know that even paleo and gluten-free bread can spike your blood sugar and lead to a massive energy crash?

-That’s because 99% of the bread you find on your grocery store shelves are high in carbohydrates and low in brain-boosting fats.
+That’s because most of the bread you find on grocery store shelves is high in carbohydrates and low in brain-boosting fats.
 They certainly have no place in a low-carb diet.

-Instead, you’ll make this 90-second bread with almond flour, coconut flour, and pastured eggs — all ingredients that will keep your blood sugar steady and help banish brain fog.
+Instead, you’ll make this super easy keto bread with almond flour, coconut flour, and pastured eggs — all ingredients that will keep your blood sugar steady and help banish brain fog.

 Choline also supports focus and learning[*], making it a crucial compound for cognitive performance, no matter your age.

-But that’s not all — eggs are also rich in a variety of B vitamins, including folate, biotin, riboflavin, pantothenic acid, and b12.
-B vitamins are also important for brain health and development throughout your life[*][*].
+But that’s not all — eggs are also rich in a variety of B vitamins, including folate, biotin, riboflavin, pantothenic acid, and B12.
+B vitamins are crucial for brain health and development throughout your life[*].

-In fact, research indicates a link between B12 deficiency and cognitive impairment in the elderly[*].
-Stop brain aging in its tracks with more B vitamin-rich foods like eggs.
+Research indicates a link between B12 deficiency and cognitive impairment in the elderly[*].
+You can help slow down brain aging with more B vitamin-rich foods like eggs.

 Speaking of keeping your brain young, another ingredient in many keto recipes is vitamin E-rich almond flour.
 Vitamin E is a powerful antioxidant that is being studied for its beneficial effects on cognition in people with Alzheimer’s disease[*][*].

-Digital devices, artificial lighting, even the sun — our poor eyes are under constant attack these days.
+Digital devices, artificial lighting, and even the sun — your eyes are constantly challenged.
 Although these sources of blue light may seem unavoidable, there’s hope yet.